 - a.
-Set the function switch at + DC. - Plug the black test lead into the COMMON jack and the red test lead into the +50μA/250mV jack. - c.
+Set the function switch at + DC. - b.
+Plug the black test lead into the COMMON jack and the red test lead into the $+50\mu\text{A}/250\text{mV}$ jack. - c.
 Set the range switch at 50μA (dual position with 50V). - d.
-Turn power OFF.
+Turn OFF power.
 Then discharge any capacitors in the circuit. - e.
 Open the ground side of the circuit in which the current is being measured.
 Connect the VOM in series with the circuit.
 Connect the red test lead to the positive side and the black test lead to the negative side. - f.
-Turn power ON. - g.
+Turn ON power. - g.
 Read the current on the black DC scale.
 Use the 0-50 figures to read directly in microamperes. - h.
 Turn power OFF and restore circuit to original condition.